btbytes/tohray/README.md

 ## Todo

+- [x] Export all the posts in a JSON file (and markdown)
+- [x] Add a calendar view
+- [ ] Add calendar and export links to the footer of the site.
-- [] RSS Feed
+- [ ] RSS Feed
-- [] Deploy on other PaaS platforms like unicraft etc.
+- [ ] Deploy on other PaaS platforms like unicraft etc.
-- [] Make a static build of this docker image.
+- [ ] Make a static build of this docker image.
 Currently, it is using a full sized Ubuntu Normal image. bleh.

 ## Someday, maybe